GoogleCloudPlatform/fda-mystudies/Terraform/README.md

 1. [Create administrative groups](https://support.google.com/a/answer/33343?hl=en)
    in the G Suite Domain:

-   - X-org-admins@domain.com: This group has administrative access to the entire org.
+   - {PREFIX}-org-admins@{DOMAIN}.com: This group has administrative access to the entire org.

-   - X-devops-owners@domain.com: This group has owners access to the devops project.
+   - {PREFIX}-devops-owners@{DOMAIN}.com: This group has owners access to the devops project.

-   - X-audit-owners@domain.com: This group has owners access to the audit project.
+   - {PREFIX}-audit-owners@{DOMAIN}.com: This group has owners access to the audit project.

-   - X-apps-owners@domain.com: This group has owners access to the apps project.
+   - {PREFIX}-apps-owners@{DOMAIN}.com: This group has owners access to the apps project.

-   - X-data-owners@domain.com: This group has owners access to the data project.
+   - {PREFIX}-data-owners@{DOMAIN}.com: This group has owners access to the data project.

-   - X-networks-owners@domain.com: This group has owners access to the networks project.
+   - {PREFIX}-networks-owners@{DOMAIN}.com: This group has owners access to the networks project.

-   - X-firebase-owners@domain.com: This group has owners access to the firebase project.
+   - {PREFIX}-firebase-owners@{DOMAIN}.com: This group has owners access to the firebase project.

-   - X-auditors@domain.com: This group has security reviewer (metadata viewer) access to the entire org, as well as viewer access to the audit logs BigQuery and Cloud Storage resources.
+   - {PREFIX}-auditors@{DOMAIN}.com: This group has security reviewer (metadata viewer) access to the entire org, as well as viewer access to the audit logs BigQuery and Cloud Storage resources.

    WARNING: It is always recommended to use CICD to deploy changes to the infrastructure.
 The groups above should remain empty and only have humans